Heavy-tailed and Horseshoe priors for regression and sparse Besov rates

 We see that part of the problem with this type of prior is the choice of $\tau$; we expect something similar to occur with spike-and-slab priors as considered in \cite{hrs15}.
-Indeed, although these priors can be conjectured to achieve similar optimality results for Besov classes as established in the present work, one may think that good performance in practice requires some tuning of the weight of the spike (which plays a similar role as $\tau$ for the horseshoe distribution).
+Indeed, although spike-and-slab priors were shown to lead to powerful posterior contraction (see e.g. \cite{hrs15}) which we conjecture would lead to minimax-optimal sparse Besov--rates, including the optimal logarithmic factors for separable rules, their practical performance typically depends on a careful calibration of the spike weight, which plays a role analogous to the global scale parameter $\tau$ in horseshoe-type priors.
+By contrast, while the theoretical contraction rates derived for OT priors with scaling \eqref{def : OTprior} exhibit a mild logarithmic overhead (e.g. in Theorem \ref{thm : OTconc}), reflecting intrinsic limitations of such choice of scaling, this does not appear to translate into a loss of efficiency in practice.
+In numerical experiments, OT priors perform at least on par with known optimal estimators, including soft--thresholding.
 Also, as discussed in \cite{AC}, deploying spike-and-slab priors in more complex models is expected to lead to computational difficulties in terms of exploration of sets of submodels (i.e. the ones corresponding to where zeros are distributed from the prior/posterior); and, on the other hand, OT priors retain a form of computational tractability beyond regression models, as their built-in deterministic shrinkage (through non-random scales $\sigma_k$) enables to use MCMC without having to sample posteriors on submodels, as would be the case for model-selection type priors such as sieve priors with random cut-off or spike-and-slab priors.